 Software is useless if it isn’t made well.
-To prevent poorly-coded software from running amok, companies hire software testers, or Quality Assurance (QA) testers, to test the code that their developers create.
+To prevent poorly-coded software from running amok, companies hire software testers to test the code that their developers create.
 These QA testers try everything from engaging with the application like a customer, looking at the code for problems, or putting together automated tests to stress-test a program.
 Each weakness that a QA finds is a way to make the product better for the end customer.Apply

 Java Developer Bootcamp

 Jayashree Ravi, Mobi Bootcamp

 Java is one of the most popular programming languages in the US and is one of the most in-demand languages from employers nationally.
 Whether you want to create a mobile app or learn the language used to build LinkedIn, Java is a great place to start.
 It’s a programming language that can scale without compromising security and handle extreme traffic.
 That’s why Google uses Java to handle the (on average) 40,000 searches per second.Apply

 The Microsoft ASP.NET platform is the technology stack that powers more than one third of the major websites on the internet today.
 It’s used to build websites and web applications, and can power countless mobile applications.
 Employers are searching everywhere for developers that can create great sites using this technology.
 ASP.NET powers famous sites such as stackoverflow.com, 3m.com, gettyimages.com, msnbc.com, and usairways.com.Learn More